The Voice UK series 11

 The Voice UK is a British television music competition to find new singing talent.
 The eleventh series premiered on 3 September 2022 on ITV. will.i.am, Anne-Marie, Sir Tom Jones and Olly Murs returned as coaches, whilst Emma Willis returned as presenter.

-On 29 October 2022, Anthonia Edwards was announced as the winner of the season, marking Tom Jones' third win as a coach and the second coach in any variation of the British version of The Voice to win more than two seasons, after Pixie Lott on the Kids' version.
-For the first time, the first artist to perform in the Blind Auditions went on to win the entire season which, including the final, was pre-recorded.
+On 29 October 2022, Anthonia Edwards was announced as the winner of the series, marking Tom Jones' third win as a coach and the second coach in any variation of the British version of The Voice to win more than two series, after Pixie Lott on the Kids' version.
+For the first time, the first artist to perform in the Blind Auditions went on to win the entire series which, including the final, was pre-recorded.

-Coaches and presenters
+Coaches

 In October 2021, it was confirmed that will.i.am, Anne-Marie, Sir Tom Jones and Olly Murs would return for their eleventh, second, tenth and fifth series as coaches, respectively, whilst it was announced that Emma Willis would return for her ninth series as presenter and that AJ Odudu would not return to present the show on the ITV Hub.

 Production

 Auditions for the eleventh series opened in March 2021 and closed in July 2021.
-The series aired in the autumn for the first time in the show's history.
+The series aired in the autumn for the first time in the show's history due to the cancellation of The X Factor in July 2021.
 It was also announced that the battle rounds had been axed and would be replaced by the "Callbacks" which aired on 15 October 2022 and the final will air on 29 October 2022.

 The series began filming at Dock10 at MediaCityUK in Salford, Greater Manchester in October 2021.
 Also, the entire series was pre-recorded, including the grand final.
 The first trailer for the series premiered on 18 August 2022.

+The blocked feature would be returning to the blind auditions, which allows for a coach to prevent another coach from getting an artist.
+Like last season, each coach will only receive one block.